Kim Wilde: Publications

-Television
+TV and radio

 Wilde broadened her eco-friendly image by taking on advertising jobs for various 'green' companies.
 For two years, she featured on advertisements for the highstreet health food shop Holland & Barrett.
 She wrote infomercials for Bold and Timotei, and in 2008, she started advertising 'green kitchens' for Magnet.
-In 2019, in a nod to her singing and gardening careers, Cadbury featured Wilde in one of their 30 second TV commercials for their Darkmilk chocolate bar campaign, set in a horticultural setting.
+In 2019, Cadbury featured Wilde in one of their 30 second TV commercials for their Darkmilk chocolate bar campaign, set in a horticultural setting.

 Radio

 Wilde presented Secret Songs on Magic 105.4 every Sunday between 10 am and 1 pm.
 It later became The Request Show.
-In 2021, Kim Wilde joined Ireland's Classic Hits Radio, presenting The Kim Wilde 80’s Show which airs in the evenings, four days a week.
+In 2021, Wilde joined Ireland's Classic Hits Radio, presenting The Kim Wilde 80's Show which airs in the evenings, four days a week.

 Personal life

 On 1 September 1996, Wilde married her co-star in Tommy, Hal Fowler, and expressed a desire to have children as soon as possible.
-On 3 January 1998 she gave birth to Harry Tristan.
-On 13 January 2000, Rose Elisabeth was born.
+On 3 January 1998 she gave birth to Harry Tristan, who is now a guitarist in the alternative rock band, Wunderhorse.
+On 14 January 2000, Rose Elisabeth was born.
 They announced their separation and subsequent divorce via a statement on Twitter on 21 December 2022.